 Alla Famiglia is a fine dining Italian restaurant in Pittsburgh's Allentown neighborhood that has stood the test of time.
 While it used to be a tiny spot in a multi-story house with an open kitchen, in the past few years it has expanded to the adjacent building.

 Although the vibe may have changed, this is still one very popular spot for a classic and over-the-top Italian meal.

-An Extravagant Night Out in Pittsburgh
+An Extravagant Night Out at Alla Famiglia

 A first glance at the appetizer menu gives you an indication of just how extravagant this place leans: you can purchase a string of pearls or men's watch presented with oysters and caviar – that is, if you've got six grand lying around.

 The remainder of the appetizers are more classic Italian: caprese salad, cured meats and cheeses, olives, a giant meatball (one of the more famous dishes), calamari, mussels, and beans and greans, to name a few.